RT UK

 RT UK, also known as Russia Today, was a free-to-air television news channel based in the United Kingdom.
 It was part of the RT network, a Russian state-controlled international television network funded by the federal tax budget of the Russian government.
 The channel's head was Nikolay Bogachikhin.
 Launched in 2014, it ran live broadcasts for seven years and ceased broadcasting from London in July 2021.

 RT UK served as the home and production base of RT's UK-based programmes.
 The channel's studios were located in Millbank Tower.
 Prior to its closure, the channel offered four hours of its own programming per day, airing RT UK News Monday through Friday at 7 pm, 8 pm, 9 pm and 10 pm.
 The RT UK News anchors were Bill Dod and Kate Partridge.
 RT International now broadcasts in its place, though the channel is still available online through RT's websites and social media.

-The UK media regulator Ofcom has repeatedly found RT to have breached its rules on impartiality and on one occasion found it had broadcast "materially misleading" content.
+The UK media regulator Ofcom repeatedly found RT to have breached its rules on impartiality and on one occasion found it had broadcast "materially misleading" content.
 On 18 March 2022, Ofcom cancelled RT's UK broadcasting licence "with immediate effect" after concluding the outlet was not "fit and proper" or a "responsible broadcaster".